brentonmdunn/APCSA-studyguide/01_primitive_types.md

 If operation uses two `int` values, then will evaluate to an `int`.
 If operation has at least 1 `double` value, it will evaluate to a `double`.

-Dividing by 0 will result in an `ArethmeticException` to occur.
+Dividing by 0 will result in an `ArithmeticException` to occur.

 ## 1.4 Compound Assignment Operators